eoinkelly/ember-get-what-from-where/ember-views.md

 // event handlers
 // **************

-// any handlers defined in eventManager will override these
+// * any handlers defined in eventManager will override these
 // * these handlers get different params than the handlers in eventManager

 click: function(jQueryEvent) { }
 mouseEnter: function(jQueryEvent) { }
+// ...

 ```

-Q: what makes a "parent" view?

 If your template contains `{{view App.SomeView}}` then that view will be
 rendered as a child view into the place where it appears in the template

-One advantage of not defining events in eventManager is that you can call them
+### Disadvantages of using `eventManager`

-from other parts of your view easily
+* you cannot call the handler methods from other parts of your view as easily - really???
+* You can inherit event handlers individually (which you can't do if they are
+  all in one object (`eventManager`)

 ## View Methods